 A student visa is issued to foreign students that want to visit Canada to study.
 Canada is an ideal destination for international students due to the freedom to live, study and work (on campus) during the validity period of the student visa.
 This visa costs roughly 100,- and processing of the application takes 2 weeks on average.

 - You are enrolled at a recognised Canadian educational institution (such as a university) and can provide a “letter of acceptance” proving this.
-Furthermore, you must be able to show that you have sufficient financial means to pay the required tuition and provide in your livelihood (and the potential livelihood of your partner and/or family members) during the period you are staying in Canada
+Furthermore, you must be able to show that you have sufficient financial means to pay the required tuition and provide for your yourself (and potentially any partner and/or family members) during the period you are staying in Canada

 - You do not have a criminal record and do not pose a threat to the Canadian society